GM-Consult-Pty-Ltd/text_indexing/README.md

 Three implementations of the [TextIndexer](#textindexer-interface) interface are provided:
 * the [TextIndexerBase](#textindexerbase-class) abstract base class implements the `TextIndexer.index`, `TextIndexer.indexJson` and `TextIndexer.emit` methods;
 * the [InMemoryIndexer](#inmemoryindexer-class) class is for fast indexing of a smaller corpus using in-memory dictionary and postings hashmaps; and
-* the [PersistedIndexer](#persistedindexer-class) class, aimed at working with a larger corpus and asynchronous dictionaries and postings.
+* the [AsyncIndexer](#persistedindexer-class) class, aimed at working with a larger corpus and asynchronous dictionaries and postings.

 To maximise performance of the indexers the API manipulates nested hashmaps of DART core types `int` and `String` rather than defining strongly typed object models.
 To improve code legibility and maintainability the API makes use of [type aliases](#type-aliases) throughout.